This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350°F. Coat baking loaf pan with cooking spray.
+- Preheat oven to 350°F. Position the oven rack in the center and coat a 9 x 5 loaf pan with cooking spray.

-- In a large mixing bowl, cream together BUTTER and SUGAR.
+- In a large mixing bowl, stir the melted and cooled BUTTER and BROWN SUGAR together until combined.

 Equipment